 Mayer's team is fighting this case pro bono.
 You can contribute to help with legal expenses here or here.

-Listen to the preview Here
+Listen to the Preview Clip Here

 Here is our guest Carl Mayer unplugged!

 Carl Mayer runs the Mayer Law Group LLC and is the author of several books including “Shakedown” and “Public Domain, Private Dominion.”
 He is a former law professor and served as special counsel to the New York State Attorney General.
 Mr. Mayer dedicates his law practice, writing and electoral efforts to ending the tyranny of corporate power over American citizens.
 He has written in law journals opposing efforts by corporations to use the Bill of Rights intended only for American citizens to shield corporations from accountability and legal sanction.
 Mr. Mayer runs two blogs: one on national corporate corruption (Untouchables Group) and one on New Jersey corruption (New Jersey Untouchables).